sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 This section walks you through scripts and steps to creating a Windows 10 image.

-This guide use samples of configuration files and scripts as well as storing copy of the Windows Istallation files on a USB key.
+This guide use samples of configuration files and scripts as well as storing copy of the Windows installation files on a USB key.
 Before starting this guide, go to ***Creating My USB-B*** In the Appendix.

 Deployment Steps basic flow